 You can even vary the central ingredient, the pistou condiment.
 Sounds like pesto (both linguistically and in its ingredients), no?
 Hardly surprising – the region shares a border with Italy and the bible of French cuisine, Larousse Gastronomique, traces the word “pistou” to the Italian “pestare,” which means to pound.
 Some recipes for Provencal Vegetable Soup au Pistou actually call for homemade or store-bought pesto (with nuts) instead of nutless pistou, while others combine basil and tomatoes, with or without cheese.
 And the pistou can be stirred into the soup, added as a dollop on the top, or served on the side.
 Or as my husband described it, “minestrone soup with something like pesto on the side.”

-When I decided to make soup au pistou, I checked out an array of recipes, from the Larousse Gastronomique “gold standard” with dried beans and hand-pounded basil, to David Lebovitz’s straightforward version, to a super-simple one from SeriousEats.
+After deciding to make soup au pistou, I checked out an array of recipes.
+The Larousse Gastronomique version is the “gold standard,” with dried beans and hand-pounded basil.
+David Lebovitz has a straightforward version and I checked out a super-simple one from SeriousEats.
 I wasn’t too enamored of Julia Child’s throw-all-the-vegetables-in-the-pot-and-boil-them-to-death (just kidding, but 40 minutes is a long time) variety from Mastering the Art of French Cooking, except for her pistou, a mixture of tomato paste and basil without nuts.
-Of all the soups, I liked Dorie Greenspan’s Around My French Table version best, but not her use-pesto-as-pistou ending.
+Of all the soups, my favorite was Dorie Greenspan’s version from Around My French Table, but not her use-pesto-as-pistou ending.

 And so, I adapted Dorie Greenpan’s soup and Julia Child’s pistou.
 The result received the household seal of approval – my husband ate it two nights in a row, smiling all the while.
 I purposely used proportions that hearken back to the peasant roots for this soup – imagining the generations of cooks who added a pinch of this and a dash of that to get their own version of Provencal vegetable soup au pistou just the way they liked it.
 In a few cases, I have provided a measured amount, but feel free to improvise on quantities of those too if you’re so inclined.